Embracing the Fiji Way

 IMG_20180708_161611405

 Crushing the kava root.
-Inside the steel cup is the root, and we’re pounding it with a steel pipe (used to be a car axel).
+Inside the steel cup is the root, and we’re pounding it with a steel pipe (used to be a car axle).
 You lift it and pound it down onto the root repeatedly.

 IMG_20180708_160358991